WikiLeaks Releases New CIA Secret: Tapping Microphones On Some Samsung TVs

 /dev is a stream input or output device.
 That data can be read and then sent out to anywhere else in the world using the "sockets" library.
 That allows everything from VOIP to video-conferencing, instant messaging and group chat.

+So, does the television get closer to you every time you blink?

-Time for an "Open Source" TV system (Score:2)
+Time for an "Open Source" TV system (Score:3)

 This should not be that tough.
 I am of the thought that anything electronic cannot survive the CIA and the like.